chihacknight/civictechpodcast/Pilot Episode/narratorcopy.md

 But the civic tech movment dosen't just affect people who work with government, it also offers an important social counter-weight.

 Thanks for listening to this piliot episode of Dots on a Map.
-I hope you enjoyed it.
 This episode was produced, recorded, edited, and mixed by Eric Sherman.
 Music by Eric Sherman.

 Special thanks to Chi Hack Night and Scrappers Film Group